- Chapter 01: Towards Modern C++

 - Appendix 2: Modern C++ Best Practices

-C++ user group is fairly large.
-From the advent of C++98 to the official finalization of C++11, it has accumulated over a decade.
+The C++ programming language owns a fairly large user group.
+From the advent of C++98 to the official finalization of C++11, it has continued to stay relevant.
 C++14/17 is an important complement and optimization for C++11, and C++20 brings this language to the door of modernization.
-The extended features of all these new standards are given to the C++ language.
-Infused with new vitality.
-C++ programmers, who are still using traditional C++ (this book refers to C++98 and its previous C++ standards as traditional C++), may even amazed by the fact that they are not using the same language while reading modern C++ code.
+The extended features of all these new standards are integrated into the C++ language and infuse it with new vitality.
+C++ programmers who are still using traditional C++ (this book refers to C++98 and its previous standards as traditional C++) may even amazed by the fact that they are not using the same language while reading modern C++ code.

-Modern C++ (this book refers to C++11/14/17/20) introduces a lot of features into traditional C++, which makes the whole C++ become a language that modernized.
+Modern C++ (this book refers to C++11/14/17/20) introduces many features into traditional C++ which bring the entire language to a new level of modernization.
 Modern C++ not only enhances the usability of the C++ language itself, but the modification of the

 auto keyword semantics gives us more confidence in manipulating extremely complex template types.
 At the same time, a lot of enhancements have been made to the language runtime.
-The emergence of Lambda expressions has made C++ have the "closure" feature of "anonymous functions", which is almost in modern programming languages (such as Python, Swift, etc).
+The emergence of Lambda expressions has given C++ the "closure" feature of "anonymous functions", which are in almost all modern programming languages (such as Python, Swift, etc).
 It has become commonplace, and the emergence of rvalue references has solved the problem of temporary object efficiency that C++ has long been criticized for.

 C++17 is the direction that has been promoted by the C++ community in the past three years.
 It also points out an important development direction of modern C++ programming.
 Although it does not appear as much as C++11, it contains a large number of small and beautiful languages and features (such as structured binding), and the appearance of these features once again corrects our programming paradigm in C++.